rolandoam/realworldgit/README.md

 $ git merge upstream/master
 ```

-Now, can we merge?
+Now, can we merge our awesome branch?
 Not yet.
-At this point, I would like to open a small
+At this point, I would like to
-discussion around a very powerfull feature of git, the
+open a small discussion around a very powerfull feature of git, the
 [rebase][git-rebase].
 Rebase is a very, very powerfull command in git, but also
 very complex (you know what they say, "with great power, comes great
 responsibility").
 Basically what rebase allows you to do is to modify (rewrite)